 Visual Verbal Journal Starter Supplies

-View the Full Visual Verbal Journaling Art Lesson Plan
+Visual Verbal Journal Art Lesson Plan

 More Opportunities for Social and Emotional Learning

-If you’re looking for more ways to engage your students in social and emotional learning at any age, be sure to visit the Social and Emotional Learning tag page.
+If you’re looking for more ways to engage your students in social emotional learning at any age, be sure to visit the Social and Emotional Learning tag page.
 For more art lesson plans and ideas for new projects, visit the Art Lesson Plan tag page.